Advertiser Disclosure

 Waldorf Astoria Dubai International Financial Centre

-However, American Express US has been adding family language restrictions to most of the other families of cards in its lineup, and this could change at any time for the Hilton Honors family.
+However, American Express has been adding family language restrictions to most of the other families of cards in its lineup, and this could change at any time for the Hilton Honors family.

-Therefore, the most prudent approach would be to work your way up the Hilton Honors lineup over time – starting with the Hilton Honors American Express Card, followed by the Hilton Honors American Express Surpass® Card, and finally with the Hilton Honors American Express Aspire Card – to ensure you don’t miss out on any welcome bonuses should American Express US add family language restrictions.
+Therefore, the most prudent approach would be to work your way up the Hilton Honors lineup over time – starting with the Hilton Honors American Express Card, followed by the Hilton Honors American Express Surpass® Card, and finally with the Hilton Honors American Express Aspire Card – to ensure you don’t miss out on any welcome offers should American Express add family language restrictions.

 Conclusion

-The top-tier Hilton Honors American Express Aspire Card which commands an annual fee of $550, offers up to 175,000 Hilton Honors points.
+The top-tier Hilton Honors American Express Aspire Card, which commands an annual fee of $550, offers up to 175,000 Hilton Honors points.†

-Meanwhile, the Hilton Honors American Express Card and the Hilton Honors American Express Surpass® Card are offering 100,000 and 165,000 Hilton Honors points, respectively.
-The lowest-tier Hilton Card comes with no annual fee year after year, while the mid-tier Surpass Card comes with an annual fee of $150.
+Meanwhile, the Hilton Honors American Express Card and the Hilton Honors American Express Surpass® Card are offering 100,000 and 165,000 Hilton Honors points, respectively.† The lowest-tier Hilton Honors American Express Card comes with no annual fee year after year, while the mid-tier Hilton Honors American Express Surpass® Card comes with an annual fee of $150.

 Share this post